Sutharsan/drupal-console-book/en/using/how-to-use-drupal-console-in-a-multisite-installation.md

 # How to use Drupal Console in a multi-site installation

 Drupal Console provides support for Drupal multi-site installations.
-This project provides the `multisite:debug` command to debug multi-site installations and the `--uri` option to interact with multi-site installations.
+This project provides the  command to debug multi-site installations and the `--uri` option to interact with multi-site installations.

-### How to list all known multi sites
+### How to list all known multi sites`multisite:debug`
+Drupal Console uses the sites/sites.php file to determine the multi site configuration.
+See sites/example.site.php how to configure this file.
 ```
 drupal multisite:debug